FIN-038: Receiving Goods and Services and Timely Disbursements of University Funds

 Requirements for Processing an Invoice:

-All invoices must include the Purchase Order number.
-If an invoice is sent without a PO number, it will not be processed.
-Procurement Services will return the invoice to the vendor who will have to provide a new invoice with the PO number.
+Invoices must include the PO number.
+If an invoice is submitted without a PO number, it will not be processed.
+Procurement and Supplier Diversity Services will return the invoice to the supplier who will have to provide a new invoice with the PO number.

-Vendors must send all invoices to the Accounts Payable division of Procurement Services, not to the department making the purchase.
-If a vendor sends an invoice to a department, the department must forward the invoice to Accounts Payable immediately.
+Suppliers must send all invoices to the Accounts Payable division of Procurement and Supplier Diversity Services, not to the department making the purchase.
+If a supplier sends an invoice to a department, the department must forward the invoice to Accounts Payable immediately and notify the supplier of the proper process for invoice processing.

-In general, departments must record the Purchase Order number and receipt date on the packing slip or other shipping documents of all received goods.
-Departments must retain these documents in their files as specified by the Records Management policy.
-Goods and services purchased with a Payment Voucher or the University Purchasing Card, however, have separate requirements which must be followed.
+In general, departments must record the PO number and receipt date on the packing slip or other shipping documents of all received goods.
+Departments must retain receipt documentation within the finance system or in their own files (paper or electronic) in compliance with IRM-017: Records Management.
+Goods and services paid via a Supplier Invoices Request or the University Travel and Expense Card, however, have separate requirements which must be followed.

-- monitoring budgets and ensuring in advance that department financial resources are sufficient to pay for any goods or services ordered;
+- Monitoring budgets and determining in advance that department financial resources are sufficient to pay for any goods or services ordered.

-- ensuring that all eligible discounts are earned by timely processing of payment voucher invoices and receiving so the University can benefit from payment discounts;
+- Timely processing of invoices and receiving such that all eligible discounts are earned so the University can benefit from payment discounts;

-- forwarding invoices sent directly by the vendor to the department to Accounts Payable for processing; and
+- Immediately forwarding invoices to Accounts Payable for processing that are sent directly by the supplier to the department.

 Procurement Services is responsible for:

-- promptly processing (as defined by the negotiated vendor terms) all valid invoices upon receipt to avoid assessment of late fees;
+- Promptly processing (as defined by the negotiated supplier terms) all valid invoices upon receipt to avoid assessment of late fees.

-- placing a hold in the Integrated System in cases where an invoice cannot be processed for payment because the associated PO in the Integrated System is not complete, approved, and valid for the invoice.
+- Placing a hold in the finance system in cases where an invoice cannot be processed for payment because the associated PO in the finance system is not complete, approved, and valid for the invoice.

-- processing a payment, charging the transaction to the originating department’s suspense PTAEO when a department fails to resolve the invoice hold within prescribed time lines;
+- Processing a payment, charging the transaction to the originating department’s suspense account when a department fails to resolve the invoice hold within prescribed timelines.

-- providing reports as necessary to enable departments to determine when an invoice has been has been placed on hold and instructions for resolving the hold; and
+- Providing reports as necessary to enable departments to determine when an invoice has been placed on hold and instructions for resolving the hold.